awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 1. Choose **Actions**, **Download LOA\-CFA**\.
 **Note**
 If the link is not enabled, the LOA\-CFA is not yet available for you to download\.
-Check your email for a request for more information\.
+Check your email for a request for information\.
 If it's still unavailable, or you haven't received an email after 72 hours, contact [AWS Support](https://aws.amazon.com/support/createCase)\.

 1. In the dialog box, optionally type the name of your provider to have it appear with your company name as the requester in the LOA\-CFA\.
 Choose **Download**\.
 The LOA\-CFA is downloaded to your computer as a PDF file\.